 The taste difference between ghee and butter

 Ghee and butter occupy the most loved position and are the best food enhancers.
-However, nutritionist around the world can’t stop ravening about the health benefits of ghee butter or clarified butter.
+However, nutritionists worldwide can’t stop ravening about the health benefits of ghee butter or clarified butter.

-When it comes to taste difference between clarified butter and butter is poles apart.
-Ghee is nuttier while butter is slightly salty and creamier.
-There is no denying from the benefits of ghee butter when had in controlled quantity but if you compare ghee definitely takes the lead.
+When it comes to taste, the difference between clarified butter and butter is poles apart.
+Ghee is nuttier, while butter is slightly salty and creamier.
+There is no denying the benefits of ghee butter when had in a controlled quantity, but ghee takes the lead if you compare.

-Blessing for lactose intolerant – Ghee has an almost undetectable level of lactose while butter has 685 milligrams of the same.
-The lactose level of ghee and butter is a deal breaker for almost 20 % of the population.
+Blessing for lactose intolerant – Ghee has an almost undetectable lactose level while butter has 685 milligrams of the same.
+The lactose level of ghee and butter is a deal-breaker for practically 20 % of the population.

-Cardiovascular benefits – Swapping ghee with refined oil have been the biggest blunder of modern times.
-Having ghee over a period of time helps eliminate toxins out of cells lowering bad cholesterol and increasing good cholesterol.
-There is no ghee vs butter in baking as the output is pretty much the same but benefits of ghee butter over butter is what makes the shift.
+Cardiovascular benefits – Swapping ghee with refined oil has been the biggest blunder of modern times.
+Having ghee over some time helps eliminate toxins out of cells lowering bad cholesterol and increasing good cholesterol.
+There is no ghee vs. butter in baking as the output is pretty much the same, but ghee butter’s benefits over butter make the shift.

 Keeps you healthy – Ghee has antibacterial and antiviral properties that ensure you don’t fall sick while the antioxidants make your skin healthy.
 Ghee lubricates and oxygenates joints promoting bone health.
 Ghee helps and delivers nutrients to vital organs like the brain.

-The medium and short chain fatty acids are known for its energy boosting capacity.
-It triggers fat metabolism and helps the body burn fat as fuel aiding weight loss.
+The medium and short-chain fatty acids are known for their energy-boosting capacity.
+It triggers fat metabolism and helps the body burn fat as fuel, aiding weight loss.

 Difference between ghee and butter